gmarkall/nbep-7/README.md

 NUMBA_CUDA_MEMORY_MANAGER="rmm.RMMNumbaManager" python example.py
 ```

 ## Numba internal changes

+This section is intended primarily for Numba developers - those with an interest
+in the external interface for implementing EMM plugins may choose to skip over
+this section.

 ### Current model / implementation

-At present, memory management is in the `numba.cuda.cudadrv.driver` module.
+At present, memory management is implemented in the `numba.cuda.cudadrv.driver`
-Methods of the putative `BaseCUDAMemoryManager` class above (`memalloc`, etc.)
+module.
+Methods of the putative `BaseCUDAMemoryManager` class above
-are methods of the `Context` class.
+(`memalloc`, etc.) exist as methods of the `Context` class.

 The `Context` class maintains lists of allocations and deallocations: